Run the doctor

 multiple subdomains logged in (acme, beta); specify --subdomain

-Problem: more than one workspace is logged in, so the target is ambiguous.
+Problem: more than one workspace is signed in, so the target is ambiguous.

 Solution: add